rur/good/README.md

 #### 1. Generate plain, grok-able code

-The output is mostly vanilla Golang and HTML.
-We embrace some redundancy so that so that the code will be more static, easier to read and customize.
+The output is mostly vanilla Golang and HTML templates.
+We embrace some redundancy in the code so that it will be more static, easier to read and customize.
-This works well with the Golang type system and tooling, making refactoring a cinch.
+This works well with the Golang type system and tooling, which makes refactoring a cinch, at the expense of some extra typing.

 #### 2. Basic Dependencies

-Taking advantage of the standard library helps us to avoid a lot of mandatory dependencies.
+We avoid a lot of mandatory dependencies by taking full advantage of the standard library.
-There is no plugin system, instead we encourage you to manually integrate your chosen libraries and rely on the easy-to-follow codebase to help you out.
+There is no plugin system, if you are familiar with Golang you can rely on an easy-to-follow codebase to integrate your chosen libraries manually.

 #### 3. Binary Embedded

-The `//go:embed ` directive is configured so that web server assets can be fully embedded at compile time.
+The `//go:embed ` compiler directive is configured so that web server assets can be fully embedded at compile time.
+This gives you the option to distribute your GUI as a self-contained binary.

 #### 4. Classic template composition